-This butternut squash sauce is a little unexpected and is so flavorful that it can win over almost any squash hater.
+This Butternut Squash Sauce is a little unexpected and is so flavorful that it can win over almost any squash hater.
 Pair it with a salad and you’ve got a quick weeknight meal.

-Written by Emily of One Lovely Life
+Recipe by former contributor Emily of One Lovely Life

 It’s a challenge with two toddlers at home, one of whom is a problem feeder who struggles with sensory issues, to the point that we’ve been consulting with several feeding therapists through the last few years.